 Farmers willing to adopt resource-conserving crop rotations that include cover crops, forages, or green manures can receive special supplemental payments.
 Payments are also available to assist in the development of a comprehensive conservation plan.

 Payments are capped at $40,000 per year, or $200,000 over the life of the 5-year contract.
 Nationwide, payments and technical assistance average $18 per acre.
 However, payment amounts vary greatly, from lower-cost rangeland improvement contracts to mid-range pasture contracts to higher-range cropland contracts.
-Beginning, socially disadvantaged, and limited resource farmers are eligible for a minimum annual contract payment of $1,000 should their otherwise assigned payment amount be less than that.
+Since 2016, all CSP contracts have a minimum annual payment of $1,500, should their otherwise assigned payment amount be less than that.
 Annual payments are made after October 1 every year.

 Contract Renewals – All CSP contracts last for five years, with an option to renew.
 Renewals for another five years are granted if the farmer or rancher has met the terms of the preceding contract and is willing to adopt additional conservation activities or solve additional resource concerns.
 Farmers or ranchers should work with their NRCS office to outline their existing conservation activities and new proposed new activities.